jedp/lang-2d/README.md

 The value we want (720) is on top of the stack of process 0.

+That's 0.2391ms on my old-ish 2.4GHz Intel Mac.

 ### Another Bytecode Example

-There's also a VM written in C, [vm.c](./vm.c).
-I didn't try to optimize anything, but it still runs about 30 times faster than the Python version.
+I also threw together a VM in C, [vm.c](./vm.c).
+I didn't try to optimize anything, but it still runs over an order of magnitude faster than the Python version.

 Simply compiles with gcc.
 No special flags or std lib version.

 Be sure to run the Python [robots-bytecode.py](./robots-bytecode.py) first, as that contains the compiler that compiles and writes all the bytecode files (they end in `.oof`).

-Same example as in the previous section, but here's the full bytecode listing this time:
+Same example as in the previous section.
+Here's the full bytecode listing.
+More than half of it is initial memory state.

 ```
 >  hexdump -C test_room_4.oof